packbackbooks/engineering-docs/careers/technical-engineer.md

 Concrete examples could include:

-- Your perspective is sought out in critical decisions
+- Having your perspective sought out in critical decisions
 - Actively inserting yourself into these critical moments
 - Advocating for effective solutions and strategies
 - Bringing perspective from other teams or departments